 For many organisations, the drastic need to implement remote working following the Covid-19 pandemic has been challenging.
 It’s also an entirely new experience for most employees around the world.

-Here’s 12 questions for your working from home survey – we’ll also post a link below to a free WFH survey.
+Here’s 12 questions for your working from home survey – we’ll also post a link below to our free WFH survey product.

 This will set the tone for the rest of the questionnaire

 If it’s a new experience for an employee then they’ll need extra support to ensure they can adjust to this new way of working.

 3. Have you established a good work routine?